polyaxon/polyaxon/docs/concepts/experiment-groups-hyperparameters-optimization.md

 > For more details about this command please run `polyaxon check --help`, or check the [command reference](/references/polyaxon-cli/check/)

-> Polyaxon merges the combination values from matrix for a single experiment with the values from declarations and export under the environment variable name `POLYAXON_DECLARATIONS`.
+> Polyaxon merges the combination values from matrix for a single experiment with the values from params and export under the environment variable name `POLYAXON_DECLARATIONS`.
-Check how you can [get the experiment declarations](/references/polyaxon-tracking-api/in-cluster/#hyperparams) to use them with your models.
+Check how you can [get the experiment params](/references/polyaxon-tracking-api/in-cluster/#hyperparams) to use them with your models.

 ## Running a group of experiments